Surrendering a Pet

 - Plan on your appointment taking 20-30 minutes for cat appointments and 35-45 minutes for dogs

 - There may be instances where the Toledo Area Humane Society is unable to place animals up for adoption.
-Severe health and/or behavior issues may prevent animals from being adoptable.
+Severe health and/or behavior issues such as house soiling may prevent animals from being adoptable.
 In these instances, shelter staff will provide owners with alternative resources.

 - The Toledo Area Humane Society does not accept feral cats; shelter staff will provide alternative resources.